ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 omvs
+  Attributes for the RACF OMVS segment.

-  Attributes for how Unix System Services should work under a profile.
+  Configures z/OS Unix System Services access and resource limits for the profile.

+  Valid for both :emphasis:`scope=user` and :emphasis:`scope=group`.

   | **required**: False
   | **type**: dict

   uid
-    How RACF should assign a user its UID.
+    Specifies how RACF should assign UIDs to users or GIDs to groups.

-    :literal:`none` will be ignored when creating a profile.
+    This option is valid when :literal:`operation=create` and :literal:`operation=update`

+    :literal:`none` deletes the user or group identifier from the OMVS segment of the profile.
+This is only valid when :literal:`operation=update`\ , it is ignored for all other values of operation including :literal:`operation=create`.

-    :literal:`custom` and :literal:`shared` require :literal:`custom\_uid` too.
+    :literal:`custom` and :literal:`shared` require :literal:`custom\_uid` to be defined.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str